hyperledger/fabric-private-chaincode/README.md

 - [Concept Release - March 2, 2020](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/concept-release-1.0)

-*WARNING: This project is in continous development and the `master` branch will not always be stable.
+*WARNING: This project is in continous development and the `main` branch will not always be stable.
 Unless you want to actively contribute to the project itself, we advice you to use one of above releases*